 Made with an elasticized zipper covering to keep caterpillars and butterflies safer!

 Handles at the top of all our cages for easy carrying.

-Great for raising caterpillars and emerging butterflies, the medium white pop-up is made of paratasoid-resistant netting
+Great for raising caterpillars and emerging butterflies, the small white pop-up is made of paratasoid-resistant netting

 and has one clear plastic panel for easy viewing.
 All pop-up habitats can be washed/sanitized by hand and fold flat for convenient storage.